• Community

 In this blog post, I’ve compiled a list of 40+ therapeutic modalities to help you explore and discover some different styles of therapy/and or therapeutic techniques.
 Some of these modalities are stand alone as complete psychotherapy trainings, while others are techniques to enhance a foundational degree in counselling, psychotherapy, a combined counselling and psychotherapy degree or as continued professional development for all professionals.

 Increasingly, practitioners are coming to the field of psychotherapy from diverse educational backgrounds, for example, social work or psychology.
 I encourage anyone considering pursuing psychotherapy training to explore a Degree in Psychotherapy (AQF7), a Graduate Diploma of Psychotherapy (AQF8), or a Master’s of Psychotherapy (AQF9) in your chosen modality, if it is available.
 You can find the full list of AQF qualification explanations here.
-My reasoning for this is that the Australian Government has suggested to PACFA and ACA 3 years ago, that they see AQF7 and above as the minimum standard.
-For more information on this, you can watch Johanna de Wever discuss here.
+My reasoning for this is that the Australian Government suggested to PACFA and ACA in 2021, that they see AQF7 and above as the minimum standard moving forward for any government funded services.
+For more information on this, you can watch Johanna de Wever discuss here and in this article: PACFA advances National Standards for counsellors and psychotherapists.

 Your journey to becoming a psychotherapist is as unique as the clients you will serve.
 Let this list of therapeutic modalities be your compass as you navigate the vast and rewarding landscape of psychotherapy.
 Which one is calling you?